 vi) To showcase your contributions: We may sometimes wish to highlight our Users’ contributions to the Websites and may include your contribution in a highlighted section of one of the Websites.
 When we do so, we will attribute your contribution and provide a link to your profile on the appropriate Website.

-If you have registered with the Websites, you can control how you share some personal information by changing your privacy settings in the following areas (this is found on your account section on the relevant Websites):
+If you have registered with the Websites, you can control how you share some personal information by changing your privacy settings in the following areas (this is found on your account or settings section on the relevant Websites):

 To manage your privacy settings on Fold3.com, please click here.